 </ img>

-The power button is separate from the keyboard unit,located above Delete and combined with a fingerprint scanner, which is logical and convenient.
-Around the perimeter is an LED that glows white during operation and yellow if fingerprint identification is needed.
+The power button is separated from the keyboard unit,is located above Delete and combined with a fingerprint scanner, which is logical and convenient.
+Along the perimeter there is an LED that glows white during operation and yellow if fingerprint identification is needed.
 The scanner works accurately and quickly:

 </ img>